valsamovich/cs.github.io/README.md

 Unix
 ----

-**Unix** (all-caps UNIX for the trademark) is a multitasking, multiuser computer operating system that exists in many variants.
+**Unix** (all-caps UNIX for the trademark) is a multitasking, multi user computer operating system that exists in many variants.
 Unix makes little distinction between commands (user-level programs) for system operation and maintenance (e.g. cron), commands of general utility (e.g. grep), and more general-purpose applications such as the text formatting and typesetting package.

 **Getting Help** On the command line, help is always at hand: you can either type `<command>` or `<command> --help` to receive detailed documentation about the command in question.